NSW Koori Knockout: Under 17 Boys

+Under 16/17 Girls

+Tournament changed to Under 17's in 2022 to match boys competition.

 Trophies

 Throughout the history of the Knockout there have been many trophies added.
 Many of the trophies are memorials.
 Some of these trophies are dedicated to those who have made a significant contribution to the Knockout and Aboriginal football.
 These include the William Peachey Memorial Trophy – donated by the Peache family; the Lance Brown Memorial Trophy presented to Bourke/Weilmoringle RLFC, Gary "Mad Mick" Kennedy; McGrady Memorial Shield; Tommo Tighe Memorial Shield; Tabulam Rugby League Football Club Paul Roberts Memorial Shield; Wesley McGrady Memorial Trophy; Vincent Clyde Donovan Memorial Trophy – donated by the South Taree Footballers for the best 5/8 of State Knockout; and the George "Pedro" Squires Perpetual Trophy – donated by the Greenup Family Bowraville.